shreyanspagariya/sankshep/README.md

 # Sankshep
-Summarized a video lecture to a slideshow using Speech-to-text, Keyword extraction and OpenCV Shot detection.
+Summarized a video lecture and converted it to a slideshow using Speech-to-text, Keyword extraction and OpenCV Shot detection.